ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 **Lib p2p2**

-* Excellent progress on noise and  we are now looking for an interop testing candidate with our own active lib P2P backend.
+* Excellent progress on noise and  we are now looking for an interop testing candidate with our own active Lib P2P backend.

 **Speed**